3 @brief Data Structure: KD-Tree

 8 @copyright BSD-3-Clause

-14 import matplotlib.pyplot as plt
+14 import matplotlib.pyplot

 21 @brief KD-tree visualizer that provides service to display graphical representation of the tree using